Organisation change: flex for the future

 World-class processes need to be future proofed as best as possible by allowing them to flex as business priorities change.
 The detail of process definition needs to be stripped back allowing Marketers to understand and operate with the core principles.
 Far better that Marketing is aligned around the organisation's core beliefs of what drives growth most effectively than attempting to mandate highly detailed methodologies.
 Still more important, that all members of the marketing function understand what excellent marketing looks like in their organisation and the simple, top line approaches to delivering it.
 Marketers are smart enough (and busy enough!) not to need pages of sub-processes, flow charts and nuance.
 Simple approaches, with clear steps, communicated in an engaging and memorable way are much more likely to stick and to flex gently as the corporate climate changes around it.
 Practical examples should then illustrate all the principles, bringing them to life in a way that is relevant for the team.
 As Helen Lewis, Consumer Insight & Marketing Strategy Director from the Unilever Marketing Academy is quoted as saying "There are areas where we know we created things where the principle was fine, but the practice of it was too complicated, the tool was too complex…the tools people talk about are simple, impactful and require everyone to change."
 Great marketing and the core principles behind it don't change, however, they do need space to evolve to changing times and opportunities.

 Flexing for the future is key as businesses cope with continued economic uncertainty and anticipate leadership changes in the year ahead.
 Don't cling to rigidity and detail - embrace simplicity, embrace powerful principles, embrace the flex.

 For more information about how Brand Learning can help you lift your organisational design capabilities, please get in touch or contact me directly on LinkedIn.
-You may also like our Growth Drivers Study and these films, perspectives and resources on Organisation Design.
+You may also like these films, perspectives and resources on Organisation Design.